dotpyfreak/alx-zero_day/README.md

 My first readme
-  This radme has been edited to test git pull
+  This readme has been edited to test git pull